jstewks/Hello-World/README.md

 Hello

-This is my first Github commit.
+This is my first GitHub commit.

 With a commit message this time.